-Here, Vastag tells TON co-editor Siri Carpenter the story behind his story:
+Here, Vastag tells TON co-founder Siri Carpenter the story behind his story:

 How did you get the idea for this story?

 Last September, Johns Hopkins put out a press release on a new baby dinosaur fossil that was found in College Park, Maryland.
 I saw that two of the authors were Hopkins dinosaur researchers, and the third was someone named Ray Stanford, whose affiliation was given as the “Mesozoic Track Project.”
 I looked at that, and I thought, “You know, that sounds like a guy.
 That doesn’t sound like a university project.”
 I thought maybe this guy was an amateur, and sometimes those stories are interesting.
 So I called him up, and immediately I knew that he was going to be a good interview.
 He was really articulate and very excited.
 He described this find that he had made, of this little five-inch hatchling.
 It looked like it had drowned on its back, which is unusual to find, and it was a species that had not been found in Maryland before.
 I thought this was interesting and it would make a nice little day story.
 So I arranged to go out to his house with a photographer.

 As soon as I walked into the guy’s living room, I realized that there’s a much bigger story here.
 It’s like this river of rock—there are hundreds and hundreds of pieces, and there’s a dinosaur footprint on every one of them.
 It’s sensory overload.
 And Ray is like a kid.
 He wants to show everything that he’s found, every single piece.
 He’s probably the most interesting and unique person I’ve ever interviewed.